joshhaug/ciliora-secunda-shell/README.md

 * **Compile sass** whenever certain files change. _(Open `gulpfile.js` to see what files/folders are being watched.)_

 * **Autoreload the theme** on save. _(No more `alt-f2 + rt`. :+1:)_

 ---

+#####Generating the gresource file

+You can use the provided `gresource-gen.sh` script to generate a gresource from the theme (into the repo's root dir by default.)
+Make sure to update the `asset_dirs` variable in case you change your dirs.

+**Script dependencies:**

+* gjs
+* glib-compile-schemas
+* gdk-pixbuf-pixdata

+**You should know how to restore the default theme in case the generated file is not working and crashes gnome-shell.**

+---